borichamehul5/rtcamp-contributor-plugin/readme.txt

 == Description ==

-* rtCamp Contributo plugin is used to display list of contributors on the WordPress Post.
+* rtCamp Contributor plugin is used to display list of contributors on the WordPress Post.
 You can select from the list of all WordPress users from post edit page.

 == Installation ==